 2.1 Study design

-Two-sample MR design was unitized to explore the causal relationship between childhood-onset asthma and risk of mental disorders.
-For the causal estimates to be valid, three MR assumptions need to be hold: 1. the genetic instruments are significantly associated with the exposure variables; 2. the genetic variants are not associated with confounding factors; 3. the genetic variants affect the outcome only through the exposure while not through any alternative pathways [18].
-The overview design of the study and the fundamental MR assumptions were summarized in Figure 1.
+A two-sample MR design was adopted, with childhood-onset asthma as the exposure and mental disorders as the outcomes.
+To ensure the validity of the causal estimates, three MR assumptions were applied: (i) the genetic instruments were significantly associated with the exposure variables; (ii) the genetic variants were not associated with confounding factors; (iii) the genetic variants affected the outcome only through the exposure [18].
+The overview of the study design and the fundamental MR assumptions are presented in Figure 1.

 2.2 Summary GWAS data

-We extracted the summary association data from the latest GWAS study on childhood-onset and adult-onset asthma [16].
-The study consists of 37,846 asthma patients and 318,237 controls from the UK Biobank data.
-Asthma patients with onset before 12 years were identified as childhood-onset cases (n=9,433) and those with onset between 26 and 65 years old as adult-onset cases (n=21,564).
-Individuals older than 38 years without an asthma diagnosis were included as controls (n=318,237).
-In the same study, we also extracted the top GWAS loci associated with the age-of-onset of asthma patients (n=37,846).
+Summary association data from the latest GWAS study on childhood-onset and adult-onset asthma were used in the analysis [16].
+This study comprised 37,846 asthma patients and 318,237 controls from the UK Biobank database.
+Asthma that occurred in children under 12 years old was identified as childhood-onset asthma (n=9,433), while asthma occurring in those aged between 26 and 65 years old was defined as adult-onset asthma (n=21,564).
+Individuals older than 38 years without a diagnosis of asthma were included as controls (n=318,237).
+In addition, we extracted the top GWAS loci associated with the age-of-onset of patients with asthma (n=37,846).

-Similarly, we used summary statistics from the largest-to-date GWAS for mental disorders from the Psychiatric Genomics Consortium (PGC).
-Data generated from participants of European ancestry for MDD (45,591 cases and 97,674 controls) [19], bipolar disorder (40,463 cases and 313,436 controls) [20], schizophrenia (53,386 cases and 77,258 controls) [21], anxiety (2248 cases and 7992 controls) [22], autism (18381 cases and 27969 controls) [23], and ADHD (38,691 cases and 186,843 controls) [24]were extracted.
-To avoid the inflated type I error from the potentially sample overlap, we only kept the data without samples.
+Similarly, summary statistics were derived from the largest-to-date GWAS for mental disorders performed by the Psychiatric Genomics Consortium (PGC).
+All data were extracted from participants of European ancestry, including MDD (45,591 cases and 97,674 controls) [19], bipolar disorder (40,463 cases and 313,436 controls) [20], schizophrenia (53,386 cases and 77,258 controls) [21], anxiety (2248 cases and 7992 controls) [22], autism (18381 cases and 27969 controls) [23], and ADHD (38,691 cases and 186,843 controls) [24].

-As all the summary-level GWAS used for MR analyses were publicly available, no specific ethical approval is required.
-The information on the phenotype, sample size, and PubMed ID of the original study were summarized in Supplementary Table 1.
+Notably, all GWAS summary statistics used in this study are publicly available; therefore, no ethical approval was required for this investigation.
+The information on the phenotype, sample size, and PubMed ID of the original study is provided in Supplementary Table 1.

-2.3 Genetic instruments selection
+2.3 Selection of genetic instruments

-To estimate the childhood-onset specific causal effects and minimize potential horizontal pleiotropy bias, we selected the single nucleotide polymorphisms (SNPs) that are specifically associated with childhood-onset asthma at the genome-wide significance threshold (p<5e-8), while not associated with adult-onset asthma (p>0.05).
-Then the independent SNPs were identified by clumping (r^2 < 0.001 in a 10000-kb window) the data based on European reference data from the 1000 Genomes Project [25].
-Then the summary-level associations of selected instruments with mental disorders were extracted from the GWAS studies previously mentioned.
+Single nucleotide polymorphisms (SNPs) associated with childhood-onset asthma at the genome-wide significance threshold of p<5x10-8 but not associated with adult-onset asthma (p>0.05) were elected to estimate the specific causal effects of childhood-onset asthma and minimize potential horizontal pleiotropy bias.
+Then, independent SNPs were identified by clumping (r2 < 0.001 in a 10000-kb window) the SNP data based on the European reference data from the 1000 Genomes Project [25].
+Subsequently, summary data for the associations of selected instruments with mental disorders were extracted from the GWAS studies mentioned previously.
 The results were harmonized between exposure and outcome data according to the same effect allele.
-For palindromic SNPs, the reported allele frequency was checked to avoid potential strand flipping issues.
-Palindromic SNPs with minor allele frequency larger than 0.42 were removed due to ambiguity in inferring strand.
-The strength of the instrument (F statistics) was calculated as (n−k−1)k×R21−R2, where n represents sample size, k represents the number of genetic variants, and R2 is the proportion of phenotypic variance explained by the genetic variants.
-All the instruments used in the study have F statistics larger than the empirical threshold of 10, indicating minimum week instrument bias [26].
-The information on the genetic instruments used in this study can be found in Supplementary Table 2.
+For palindromic SNPs, the reported allele frequency was checked to avoid potential strand flipping.
+Palindromic SNPs with a minor allele frequency (＞ 0.42) were removed to avoid ambiguity in inferring strand.
+The strength of the instrument (F-statistic) was calculated as (n−k−1)k×R21−R2, where n represents sample size, k represents the number of genetic variants, and R2 is the proportion of phenotypic variance explained by the genetic variants.
+The instruments with an F-statistic ＞10 were selected, ensuring that weak instruments were removed [26].
+The details of genetic instruments used in this study are presented in Supplementary Table 2.

 2.4 Univariable MR analysis